 Higher Math

 What about this higher math?
 What if my child wants to be an engineer?

 Higher math is usually referred to as anything above beginning calculus.
 I interviewed my brother who is a civil engineer with an engineering degree from Georgia Tech to find out about this.
 Before he was an engineer, he had actually graduated with a music degree from another college.
-What did that mean?
-It meant he had taken hardly any college math; or higher math for that matter.
+This meant he had taken hardly any college math, or higher math for that matter.
 When he decided he wanted to be an engineer, he needed a lot more math to get into his program of choice.
 When he sat down with his advisor to figure out what he needed in order to apply, he was discouraged because it was going to take him many semesters to complete the math prerequisites he needed.

 What if My Child is Struggling?